 Judicial liquidation:

-• Is a collective procedure, which is intended to be opened when the debtor is in a state of cessation of payments and that his situation is irremediably compromised or that his activity has ceased
+• This is a collective procedure, intended to be initiated when the debtor is insolvent and their situation is irretrievably compromised, or when their business has ceased

-• erga omnes effects (with regard to all), the previous claims of third parties being frozen
+• The product has effects erga omnes (with respect to all), with prior claims of third parties being frozen.

-• Tends mainly to the realization of the assets of the debtor to allow the discharge of the claims declared and admitted to the liabilities
+• Primarily aimed at realizing the debtor's assets to allow for the settlement of declared and admitted liabilities

 Subscribe to our newsletter